vicradon/golang-wasm-demo/README.md

 Pass two numbers to sum
 ```

-## Running the browser target
+## Running the browser demo

-You can run the browser target by serving the content in the web directory using your favourite static file server.
-Here's a command that uses Python's http.server:
+The web directory of this repo contains HTML, JavaScript, and the wasm binary necessary for the browser demo.
+The main JavaScript file (index.js) loads wasm binary (browser.wasm) with the help of the the `wasm_exec.js` library provided by the Go team.
+You can run the browser demo by serving the content of the `web` directory.
+Here's a sample command to achieve this using Python's http.server:

 ```sh
 python3 -m http.server -d web 4500
 ```

-This runs the app on port 4500 on all interfaces.
+This runs the app (shown on the initial screenshot) on port 4500 on all interfaces (0.0.0.0).